1. Home>

 Dormirse in the Subjunctive Past Perfect

 The Subjunctive Past Perfect is used to speak about hypothetical situations, and actions/events that occurred before other actions/events in the past.
-For example, "me hubiera dormido", meaning "I had slept".
+For example, "me hubiera dormido", meaning "I had fallen asleep".

 In Spanish, the Subjunctive Past Perfect is known as "El Pretérito Pluscuamperfecto de Subjuntivo".